mattpass/BTCP-Rebase/README.md

 ZCash Ceremony
 ------

 Towards the end of the build it will inform you that you haven't yet added the ZCash ceremony and provide the command to use to download and apply this.
-It also notes the extra `-testnet` param to use with this if you wish to run a testnet rather than mainnet.
+It also notes the extra `-testnet` param to use with this if you wish to connect to our testnet rather than mainnet.

 Config
 ------